-As you can see from above there are two hierarchies of contact energies: external and internal.
+As you can see from above there are two hierarchies of contact energies - external and internal.
 The energies depend on cell types as in the case "regular" Contact plugin.
-Now, however, depending whether pixels for which we calculate contact energies belong to the same cluster or not, we will use internal or external contact energies respectively.
+Now, however, depending whether pixels for which we calculate contact energies belong to the same cluster or not we will use internal or external contact energies respectively.

-9.2.20 LengthConstraint plugin
+IX.2.16.
+LengthConstraint Plugin

 This plugin imposes elongation constraint on the cell.
 Effectively it "measures" a cell along its "axis of elongation" and ensures that cell length along the elongation axis is close to target length.
-For detailed description of this algorithm in 2D see Roeland Merks' paper "Cell elongation is a key to in silico replication of in vitro vasculogenesis and subsequent remodeling" Developmental Biology 289 (2006) 44-54.
-This plugin is usually used in conjunction with Connectivity Plugin.
+For detailed description of this algorithm in 2D see Roeland Merks' paper "Cell elongation is a key to in silico replication of in vitro vasculogenesis and subsequent remodeling" Developmental Biology 289 (2006) 44-54).
+This plugin is usually used in conjunction with Connectivity Plugin or ConnectivityGlobal Plugin.
 The syntax is as follows: